Fuzzy set operations: Axioms for fuzzy union

-Axioms u1 up to u4 define a t-conorm (aka s-norm or fuzzy union).
+Axioms u1 up to u4 define a t-conorm (a.k.a. s-norm or fuzzy union).
 The standard t-conorm max is the only idempotent t-conorm (i. e. u (a1, a1) = a for all a ∈ [0,1]).

 Aggregation operations

 Aggregation operations on fuzzy sets are operations by which several fuzzy sets are combined in a desirable way to produce a single fuzzy set.